Do families have to pay tuition to attend hta?

 Are there other high school courses offered that are not on the course catalog?

 HTA may be able to accommodate students needing to take courses that are not offered at HTA.
-The availability of courses not listed in the course catalog will need to be discussed with administration, who will make a decision based on what best fits the student’s needs.
-HTA supports high school students pursuing dual credit through courses taken through University of Hawaii’s Running Start Program.
+The availability of courses not listed in the course catalog may be discussed with administration, who will make a decision based on what best fits the student’s needs.
+HTA supports high school students pursuing dual credit through University of Hawaii’s Running Start Program.
 Enrollment in Running Start requires approval by HTA’s College and Career Counselor.

 Are there extracurricular opportunities for my child at HTA?